 I have mentioned before that the evil plant manager Eldon Waugh enjoyed manipulating his minion’s (oh… I mean employee’s) personal lives as much as he could get away with without stirring up trouble downtown.
 So, one of the rules he had put in place was that no one on the janitor crew could be considered for another position at the plant until they had first moved to the labor crew.

-Once on the labor crew, it was very rare they left to go to another position in the plant.
-They usually had to leave the company altogether, or find a job at another plant in order to escape.
+Once a person moved onto the labor crew, it was very rare they left to go to another position in the plant.
+They usually had to leave the company altogether or find a job at another plant in order to escape.
 This was especially true after the summer of 1982 when the oil boom went bust in Oklahoma making jobs harder to find, and less people left the plant to go somewhere else to work.
 The phrase on the first Tuesday of every month was, “Did you see that line of cars outside the gate this morning?
 Be lucky you have a job.”

 While on labor crew I was able to learn how to operate a backhoe.
 Though I never learned the backhoe magic of Larry Riley, I was able to scoop up bottom ash and dump it into the back of Power Plant Men’s pickup trucks that needed it to fill in the parts of their driveways that had washed out at home.
 The very first time I operated a backhoe, I noticed right away that the brakes didn’t operate very well.
 You really had to play with it in order to get backhoe to not roll forward.